bp0609/CS331-Computer-Networks-Assignment1/README.md

   python speedTest.py -i <interface> -t <timeout> -f <pcap file>
   ```

-## Packet Transfer Using Ethernet Cable
+## Packet Transfer from one machine to other machine using Ethernet Cable

 To ensure accurate packet capture, we used an **Ethernet cable** to create a direct communication channel between two machines: